SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/sosession/using-soap.md

 SOAP is a simple XML-based protocol used to let applications exchange information over HTTP.
 In SuperOffice we can access the web services using SOAP calls.

-* In CRM 6, the authentication was done using a special secret hash that was calculated and sent on each request.
-* In CRM 7, the secret is not used anymore.
-Instead, you must acquire a ticket from an authentication web service first.
-The ticket is what you send in the header instead of the secret.
+To authenticate, you must acquire a ticket from an authentication web service first.
+The ticket is what you send in the header.

+> [!NOTE]
+> In version 6, authentication was done using a special secret hash that was calculated and sent on each request.
+The secret is not used anymore.

 The Service `WcfSoPrincipalService` is responsible for carrying out authentication.